jamesvdinh/deepast/scrollprize.org/docs/35_segmentation.md

 vc_tifxyz_winding /path/to/trace
 ```

 Which will generate some debug images and the two files "winding.tif" and "winding_vis.tif".
-Check the winding vis for errors, it should be a smooth continuous rainbow going from left to right, of you see discontinuities here, there were some errors in the trace that must be fixed.
-Mask those errors in the source trace and re-run winding estimation until it works, this should not generally be necessary.
+Check the winding vis for errors, it should be a smooth continuous rainbow going from left to right.
+If you see discontinuities here, there were some errors in the trace that must be fixed.
+Mask those errors in the source trace and re-run winding estimation until it works.
+This should not generally be necessary.

 Copy the winding.tif and wind_vis.tif to the traces storage directory so its all in one place and ready for the next step.
 The winding estimation should take about 10s.